Youth Swim Lessons

 When it comes to swimming and water safety, no one is trusted more than the YMCA, America's Swim Instructor.
 In fact, group swim instruction was developed by the YMCA in 1906.

 We believe the role of the YMCA is critical as families attempt to get back to a new normal.
 The well being of our staff, members, and children in our care is our highest priority.
 With that in mind, the Y has redesigned all traditional group lessons to Private and Parent/Child lessons.
 This will allow for social distancing and keep our instructors and participants safe.
+Our swim instructors will be teaching the majority of swim lessons from the pool deck.
+Instructors will enter the water briefly to demonstrate skills and observe students as needed.

 Parent/Child swim lessons are a great way to connect with your child, and communicate the importance of water safety.